openstack-archive/tripleo-docs/doc/source/install/basic_deployment/tempest.rst

 package installed by openstack-tempest rpm.
 **discover-tempest-config** queries the cloud and discovers cloud configuration.
-**Note:** Not all of the configuration may be discovered by discover-tempest-config, therefor the tempest.conf needs to be rechecked for correctness or tuned so that it suits better to users' needs.
+**Note:** Not all of the configuration may be discovered by discover-tempest-config, therefore the tempest.conf needs to be rechecked for correctness or tuned so that it better suits the user's needs.

 All the below operations will be performed from undercloud.